 This is another find from the archives, caught on film back when all I had in my pocket was the trusty Olympus Trip 35.
 It was loaded with a roll of Kodak TRI-X, a combination that practically defined that era for me.
+Recently subtly sharpened, but tried to retain the original film scan feel.
+Rollover it to see the original.

 I remember jumping out of the car and laying flat in the middle of the road to get the perspective just right.
 I managed to fire off three frames before jumping back in and carrying on with the journey.
 At the time, I was incredibly pleased with the result, though looking at it now with more experienced eyes, I’d probably approach the shot quite differently if I ever made it back to that spot.